ubccr/ccrdocs/pages/software/modules.md

 | pytorch      | PyTorch                                                                                      |

 If you require other specific python modules, you might be able to install them yourself within a [virtual environment](../howto/python.md#virtual-environments), but this comes with some caveats.
 If your package is not conducive to a virtual environment, you can create your own Python module bundle with [Easybuild](../howto/easybuild.md) or utilize a [container](../howto/containerization.md).
 Please refer to our [Python documentation](../howto/python.md) for more information.
+See [here](https://github.com/ubccr/ccr-examples/blob/main/slurm/2_ApplicationSpecific/python/README.md) for examples on how to run Python using Slurm scripts.

 ### R